 - If you have any concerns which relate to the actions or behaviour of staff (which could suggest s/he are unsuitable to work with children) then please report this to the Headteacher for consideration.
 If the matter relates to the Headteacher, concerns should be reported to the Chair of Governors.

 For further details, please view our Safeguarding and Child Protection Policy.
+For guidance on measures to safeguard children during the COVID-19 outbreak, please view our Safeguarding Annex (key information > policies).

 At Tidemill, we are working in partnership with the Metropolitan Police and Lewisham Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.